 You can drain this water into a bucket or attach the siphon to a long hose and drain it outside or into a toilet using gravity.

-I prefer to leave the fish in during this process, as I have found that more stress is added to the fish removing them and then placing the fish back in new water conditions that the fish are not accustomed to (controlled experiments I performed in the late 70s confirmed that removal for cleaning is much more stressful to fish).
+I prefer to leave the fish in during this process even if the aquarium is quite dirty, as I have found that more stress is added to the fish removing them and then placing the fish back in new water conditions that the fish are not accustomed to.
+Only in extreme circumstances did I remove the fish (even then, my results were better with a "flow through" cleaning method while leaving fish in)

 Although in the Marine aquariums I maintained, I brought my own water and it was invariably colder than the aquarium, but this does not present as much of a problem as many think.
 If you do some math; Say your aquarium is 78 F and you add 20% water back that is 68 F, that is 1/5th the volume, so 1/5th of a 10 F difference is only 2 F.

 Do not add RO (Reverse Osmosis) water directly (other than topping off for evaporation) until water is re-mineralized and buffered correctly.

-That said I respectfully do not agree with this for the reasons that the use of many conditioners such as Prime also help add electrolytes and balance Redox (albeit temporarily) which allows for less oxidative stress on the fish and further aids in the water quality improvement a water change provides.
+That said I respectfully do not agree with this for the reasons that the use of many conditioners such as AAP Res-Q or Seachem Prime also help add electrolytes and balance Redox (albeit temporarily) which allows for less oxidative stress on the fish and further aids in the water quality improvement a water change provides.

 *What is more important is adding a de-chlorinator to your tap water (if tap water is used) WHILE the water is being added if you are filling via a hose, DIY Python, or similar device.
 I prefer to use the full strength of the water conditioner as per aquarium size so as to obtain all the benefits of reducers, electrolytes, etc. of your water conditioner.